MisturaDev/node-basics/README.md

 # Node Basics

-**Learning Node.js step by step**
+**Learning Node.js step by step including Express, routes, controllers, validation and working with Node’s built-in modules like OS.**

 ---

 ## Description
-Learning Node.js basics, including Express, routes, controllers, validation and working with Node’s built-in modules like OS.

 This repository contains my experiments and exercises while learning Node.js.
 It includes: